chapsan2001/ITMO.Labs/README.md

 Java labs are done using **IntelliJ IDEA** by *JetBrains*.

-Points for Java labs were given mostly for theory knowledge, tecnical completion costs only 0.01 points.

 - Fall semester 2019
   - Maths lab - 10/10 points;
   - Pokemon lab - 9.9/10 points;